CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 Output from spatial functions is returned as GeoJSON datasets.
 Output from non-spatial functions is returned as JSON datasets.

+Geometry values returned by a function can be in any coordinate system, but must have their SRID set to the appropriate value.
+If required, they are reprojected to geographic coordinates (SRID = 4326) in the output GeoJSON.
+If geometry is queried from an existing table the SRID may already be set;
+otherwise the function should set it explicitly.

 The example below illustrates
 the basic structure of a spatial set-returning function.
 See the [Examples](/examples/) section for further examples.